ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/07-Objects-and-Components.md

 ### Edit AgentDrArm.cs

 Both characters have the _AgentDrArm_ script component.
 The script behaves slightly differently depending on whether the character is currently player-controlled.
-During training, both characters are controlled by the AI. _AgentDrArm_ is derived from the Unity ML _Agent_ class - the machine learning "brain".
+During training, both characters are controlled by the AI. _AgentDrArm_ is derived from the Unity ML Agents _Agent_ class - the machine learning "brain".

 We need to add some code to make the character aware of some health statistics for itself and the other character.
 These statistics are observations that are passed into each character's ML Agent.
 The observations are fed into the neural network.
 The number of observations must fit within the limit set in the _BehaviourParameters_ component.
 We also need to implement our reward system (described earlier).